pydata/bottleneck/README.rst

 The three categories of Bottleneck functions:

-- Faster, drop-in replacement for NaN functions in NumPy and SciPy
+- Faster, drop-in replacement for functions in NumPy and SciPy
 - Moving window functions
 - Group functions that bin calculations by like-labeled elements